Pollen, dust, animal dander, nuts, shellfish and other foods — these can all cause an allergic reaction in susceptible people.

-The symptoms range from being mildly uncomfortable and annoying to serious and life-threatening.
-So it’s good to know what to do if you or someone you’re with has an allergic reaction.
+Symptoms can range from being mildly uncomfortable and annoying to serious and life-threatening.
+So, it’s good to know what to do if you or someone you’re with has an allergic reaction.

-“Calling 911 is better than driving to the emergency department,” he says.
+“Calling 911 is better than driving to the emergency department,” says Dr. Kapil.
 “Emergency medical technicians in an ambulance have protocols and access to treatments specifically for severe allergic reactions.”

-Wash the area with mild soap and lukewarm water.
-Apply hydrocortisone cream or lotion.
+Wash the affected skin area with mild soap and lukewarm water to remove the allergen.
+Afterward, apply hydrocortisone cream or lotion.
 Calamine lotion and cool compresses may also bring relief.

-If your itchiness is severe, if your rash doesn’t go away, or if you see signs of infection, call your doctor.
+If your itchiness is severe, your rash doesn’t go away or you see signs of infection, call your doctor.

-When you have multiple allergic symptoms, an over-the-counter antihistamine such as loratadine (Claritin®) can treat them.
+When you have multiple allergic symptoms, a nasal spray or over-the-counter antihistamine such as loratadine (Claritin®) can treat them.

-Dr. Faltay advises against using products that have a sedative effect, such as Benedryl®.
+Dr. Kapil advises against using products that have a sedative effect, such as Benadryl®.